umccr/orcabus/lib/workload/stateless/metadata_manager/src/README.md

 ### Start

-Before starting the app server, the database needs to be initiated.
+To start the database and server use the following make command.
+This will run the server and database in docker-compose.
+The server will run at port 8080. (http://localhost:8080).
 The database used here is [EdgeDb](https://www.edgedb.com/) which is a graph-relational database that uses SQL as their underlying database.
 The configuration for this has been bundled up into a docker-compose and could be run as follows.

 ```bash
 make up